 h) the joining and resignation from associations and organisations,

-i) schedule of the fees on which the use of the cooperative's services by the members is based.
+i) price list corresponding to the use of the cooperative's services by is based on the members,

 - The Executive Board and the Supervisory Board shall be equally responsible for decisions on matters relating to the business purpose of the cooperative:

 a) general provisions for the use of the cooperative's services and use of facilities.

 b) acceptance of the report on the expected outcome of the annual audit (closing discussion) and for consultation on the written audit report.

 - Joint meetings of the Executive Board and Supervisory Board are held at least every six months.
 The chairman or vice chairman of the Supervisory Board or his representative chairs the meetings.
 Both organs must constitute a quorum in accordance with their respective rules of procedures.
 Separate votes shall be held for each organ in accordance with the provisions applicable; the necessary majority in both institutions are required for the adoption of a motion.

 - Members shall exercise their rights in the matters of the cooperative at general meetings.

 - Every member shall have: